Ampang Jaya: Public transportation

 Other than the aforementioned Ampang station, the Ampang Jaya municipal district is also served by the Cahaya, Cempaka, Pandan Indah and Pandan Jaya stations, all on the Ampang Line.

 The Cempaka-Pandan Jaya stretch is however not in Ampang proper, but located in the adjacent constituency of Pandan instead.

 According to unofficial proposals, a MRT Circle Line, surrounding downtown Kuala Lumpur would be built.
 Ampang station was reportedly one of the possible stops, along Abdullah Hukum, Bandar Malaysia, Segambut, Sentul Timur, Jelatek and Taman Midah.

 Besides the LRT, bus and taxi options are available.
 For example, rapidKL bus route 300 leads from the Ampang LRT station to KLCC.

+Demand Responsive Transit (DRT)

+Officially launched on 1 December 2023, Trek Rides is an on-demand van-hailing service that provides affordable and convenient transportation for residents of Pandan Indah, Pandan Jaya, Taman Muda, Bandar Baru Ampang, Taman Dagang, Kampung Baru Ampang and KL side Taman Maluri, currently every way fare is RM2.
+The service operates from 7 am to 9 pm and can be booked through the Trek Rides mobile application via the multiple payment option.